Close Menu

 Table of Contents

-• Which Bible Version Is the Best and Why Are There So Many Different Bible Versions?
+• Why Are There So Many Bible Versions in the First Place?

-• What Does “Word-for-Word” (Formal Equivalence) Mean?
+• What is a “Word-for-Word” (Formal Equivalence) Translation?

-• What Does “Thought-for-Thought” (Dynamic Equivalence) Mean?
+• What is a “Thought-for-Thought” (Dynamic Equivalence) Translation?

 More in Bible Category